OperationalBina/PipeRT2/README.md

     <img src="https://codecov.io/gh/OperationalBina/PipeRT2/branch/master/graph/badge.svg?token=ze7192iCby"/>
   </a>

-PipeRT2 is an infrastructure for analyze videos with the ability of handling a high FPS rate.
+PipeRT2 is an infrastructure for data processing with the ability of handling a high flow rate.

 Design a complex dataflow dynamically can be done using PipeRT2.
 With a simple implementation of pipe's components a full dataflow can be dispatched.